aboutgeorge/usesthis/interviews/published/james.thomson.markdown

 [Adium][] is always running on my MacBook, as are [Twitterrific][], [iTunes][], [Mail][] and [Safari][] (4, but with all the new UI stuff switched off, because I Clearly Fear Change).
 Oh, and [DragThing][] and [PCalc][] of course.
 Well, I think of them as part of the OS.

-On the iPhone, I'm using [PCalc][pcalc-iphone] again too, as well as [Twitkitteh][] naturally, and just most of the built-in apps at this stage.
+On the iPhone, I'm using [PCalc][pcalc-iphone] again too, as well as [Twitkitteh][twitkitteh-iphone] naturally, and just most of the built-in apps at this stage.
 I hear there's some kind of app store where you can get new stuff, I should really check it out one day.
 Oh, and [Fieldrunners][] when I need to unwind on the move.

 ### What would be your dream setup?